pjvds/born2code.net/_drafts/continuous-deployment-for-jekyll.md

 keywords: [wercker, jekyll, continuous deployment, Amazone S3]
 ---

-At wercker, we are big fans of static site generators.
-Wercker's [blog](http://blog.wercker.com/) is powered by [Jekyll](http://jekyllrb.com/) and [devcenter](http://devcenter.wercker.com) by [middleman](http://middlemanapp.com/).
-The blog that you are currently visiting - if you are not reading this via RSS or other content aggregation - is also powered by Jekyll.
+We usually associate a *deployment pipeline* as a solution to lower the complexity of deployment for applications that are developed by big teams.
+But in this article we will go into details of how we can leverage this power for static site generators.

+## Static website generators

-But we are not the only one.
-I see many of bloggers moving away from [Wordpress](http://wordpress.org) to [Jekyll](http://jekyllrb.com/), [Hyde](http://ringce.com/hyde) or [Octopress](http://octopress.org/).
-Next to them I met web developers that succesfully used one of these generators for _simple_ websites.
-One of the best examples is [Obama's $250 million fundraising platform](http://kylerush.net/blog/meet-the-obama-campaigns-250-million-fundraising-platform/).
+Static website generatos are getting popular.
+Many of bloggers are switching from [Wordpress](http://wordpress.org) to [Jekyll](http://jekyllrb.com/), [Hyde](http://ringce.com/hyde) or [Octopress](http://octopress.org/).
+Webdevelopers leverage the power of static site generation to build [Obama's $250 million fundraising platform](http://kylerush.net/blog/meet-the-obama-campaigns-250-million-fundraising-platform/) with great success.

+## Static output

 With this week's news that [Jekyll](http://jekullrb.com) is at version 1, I decided to share the way I switched from [Github Pages](http://pages.github.com/) to [Amazon S3](http://aws.amazon.com/s3/) for hosting and how I leverage the power of [Wercker](https://wercker.com/) to automate my build and deployment process.